 I removed a package, why am I still seeing the vulnerability?

-Threat Stack runs assessments every 24 hours, removals and changes will not display until the next assessment completes.
+Threat Stack runs assessments every 24 hours.
+Removals and changes will not display until the next assessment completes.

 Which Linux distributions are supported?

-Threat Stack supports the following operating systems:
+Threat Stack supports the following OSs: